top of page

 RoME, University of Colorado--Boulder, 8/18; South Carolina Philosophical Association meeting, College of Charleston, 2/24/12

-Rethinking Moral Objectivity (draft)
+Rethinking Moral Objectivity (email for draft)

 Atlantic Regional Philosophical Association Meeting, 10/5/14